Master’s in Health Administration Programs in Vermont

 As a result of the recent implementations by the Affordable Care Act, the healthcare field is expected to grow during the upcoming decade.
-According to the Bureau of Labor Statistics, the field of Medical and Health Services Managers is expected to increase by upwards of 23 percent through the year 2022.
+The field of Medical and Health Services Managers in Vermont is expected to increase by upwards of 12 percent between 2018 and 2028.

 To find employment in the health administration field, most people start with a bachelor’s degree in healthcare admin.
 However, employees with a master’s in health administration are not only more likely to be land an open position but also to receive higher wages.
-The BLS estimates that the average healthcare administrator in Vermont earns $88,580 per year, or $42.59 per hour.
+The average healthcare administrator in Vermont earns $110,640 per year, or $53.19 per hour.

 Contact the schools offering MHA programs in Vermont today to learn more about your degree options in this ever-expanding career field.